 Why Choose Tsawwassen Family Dental?

 Your oral health is our priority.
-If you are considering going through a wisdom tooth removal procedure, book an appointment with one of our wisdom tooth extraction dentists today for an examination and our professional recommendation.
+If you are considering going through a wisdom tooth extraction procedure, book an appointment with one of our wisdom tooth removal dentists today for an examination and our professional recommendation.
 We work with all major insurance providers to help make your payment as convenient as possible.